greece travel logo

 Ioulida, KeaThe town is really pretty spectacular and looks like a Pueblo village sitting on the slope of a couple mountains.
 You can wander around the streets and alleyways for hours and become completely lost in the jumble of streets and steps, or you can hang out in the relative security of several village squares, each one with restaurants and cafes, peopled by locals and Athenians and the occasional ambitious tourist on his way to see the smiling Lion.
 The influx of Athenian yuppies has its downside of course but on the bright side you can now get a pretty decent cappuccino at several cafes in the village which for some members of my household is necessary for survival.
 As the island becomes more popular I expect more cafes and restaurants will open up as people with ties to the island or visitors who fall in love with the island realize the potential and come up with a plan to secure their own survival.

 Ioulis, Kea, Cyclades, Greece When you arrive in Ioulis the bus or taxi drops you off at the first square outside the gate of the town.
 Well it is more of a parking lot for the taxis and buses than a square but there is a cafe there and it is a great place to watch the sun set over the Cava d Oro the body of water that separates Kea from Attika and Athens.
 It is the resting place of the Britannic, the sister-ship of the Titanic which sank on a bright sunny day during WW.I when it hit a mine while serving as a hospital ship.
 This was the subject of a pretty bad made-for-TV movie that I was not quite able to get through despite my fascination with the subject.
-But if you can forget that this first platia is a parking lot (easy to do because only the bus and taxis park here and they are always busy) and order a drink and a snack from the cafe, you can take a picture as nice as this one or better.
-There is also a bank and a pharmacy here and even a couple tourist shops.
+But if you can forget that this first platia is a parking lot (easy to do because only the bus and taxis park here and they are always busy) and order a souvlaki, drink or a snack from the Geysi and Apolaysi psistaria (grillhouse), you can take a picture as nice as this one or better.
+There is also a small clinic here, an excellent butcher, and even a tourist shop.
 If you think of Ioullis as a walled fortress city, which it is in a way, this is the entrance.
 If you have a vehicle, unless you are delivering something, you can go no further and even if you are, unless you are a very talented driver there is not much chance of you making it through the narrow passageway.

 Yannis, Piatsa, KeaWhen you walk through the archway you may not notice the small shops inside the passageway, but you should stop for a moment and walk into the tiny store called Zinovia that specializes in honey products from Kea.
 The island is said to have the best honey in Greece and the owners have their own hives to supply the shop.
-Right across the road from it is Tyrakeion.gr which is a small shop selling local milk products like cheese, and especially their delicious home made Gelato.
+Right across the road from it is Tyrakeion.gr which is a small shop selling local milk products like cheese, and especially their delicious home made Gelato, sheep and goat yogurt and rizogalo (rice pudding).
 As you enter the village you come to the small square known as the Piatsa and there is a small restaurant here which serves good food which is also called The Piatsa.
 The Piatsa Restaurant, also known as Yannis in the Piatsa, not to be confused with Yannis in the Platia (more on that later).
 Though small, this is a great place to eat lunch or dinner if you want to eat the traditional island cuisine.
 Especially good (excellent actually) is their arni lemonato (lamb cooked in lemon) and their moscari kokinisto (beef in tomato sauce).
 Great spaghetti too in case you have kids who have not embraced Greek cooking yet.
 Yannis is the owner, a terrific cook, and he makes the best cheese omelets and strapatsa (like scrambled eggs with cheese and tomato) I have ever eaten.
 In the off-season this is the coziest place on the island to have a nice meal and drink a little tsipuro and a couple liters of wine to pass the day.
-Often Mavromatis, the butcher, is holding court in the corner table, with people talking loudly and sometimes singing too.

 Cafe FilakiasAlso in the same little square is the small Cafe Filakias, which is owned by Giannis' brother where you can get tiropitas, snacks, coffee, ice-cream, beer and maybe the best cocktails on the island.
 Though it is not the kind of place you would expect to find cocktails the covid lock-down forced them to improvise and since one of the sons was a talented bartender on Kea, with no bars to work at, he started making them for takeout.
 So after your trip to the lion on your way out of town you can stop here for a cocktail and maybe an ice-cream for the kids to keep them quiet and allow you to enjoy your drink.
 It is a fun place to watch and see who comes and goes through the entrance to the village.
 (Actually since they started doing the cocktails I never see the people from the lower village come up to our part of the village).
 There is also a Pandapoleio which is a store that sells everything owned by Maria who speaks excellent English as well as several gift shops in the stegadi, the covered passageway that is the entrance to the village.